serenity-is/docs/tutorials/movies/11-listing-movies-in-person-dialog.md

     public Gender Gender { get; set; }
     public int Height { get; set; }

-    [Tab("Movies"), IgnoreName]
+    [Tab("Movies"), SkipNameCheck]
     public string MoviesGrid { get; set; }
 }
 ```

 Serenity will open a tab named "Person" and add the properties until it encounters another tab or reaches the end of the properties.
 It creates the tabs in order, so be careful where you place properties.
-Don't forget to include the `IgnoreName` attribute since `MoviesGrid` is not a property in `PersonRow`.
+Don't forget to include the `SkipNameCheck` attribute since `MoviesGrid` is not a property in `PersonRow`.

 Now, we have tabs in the `PersonDialog`: